Pianist

 In 2023-2024, Thomas Enhco programmes the festival Pianoscope in Beauvais.
 He returns to the Philharmonie de Paris for the Schubertiade, directed by Maria Joao Pires, as well as in Schloss Elmau and at the Brucknerhaus Linz.
 He gives three carte blanche concerts at the Théâtre de l’Œuvre in Paris.

-Since 2013, he has been supported in his projects by the BNP Paribas Foundation.
+From 2013 to 2021 Thomas Enhco was supported in his projects by the BNP Paribas Foundation.

 Website